 Why Do I Need a Thai Amulet?

-People across the world and we’ve sold Thai pendants to people in Russia, China, Maldives, Israel, and 100 other countries, buy Thai pendants from us here in Thailand usually as a reminder to themselves about what their religious or philosophical beliefs are.
-Personally, that is how we view the Thai Buddhist pendants we have available for purchase (renting) here.
-Sort of like how Christians buy necklaces with images of Christ on a cross, Buddhists buy pendants with figurines or impressions of Siddhartha Buddha or Buddhist monks on them.
+People across the world, and we’ve sold Thai amulets to people in Russia, China, Maldives, Israel, and 100 other countries, buy Thai amulets from us here in Thailand usually as a reminder to themselves about what their religious or philosophical beliefs are.
+Personally, that is how we view the Thai Buddhist amulets we have available for purchase (renting) here.
+Sort of like how Christians buy necklaces with images of Christ on a cross, Buddhists buy amulets with figurines or impressions of Siddhartha Buddha, or Buddhist monks on them.

 Do Buddhists Need Thai Amulets?

-Monks blessing the pendants is said to give more power.
-All our pendants are blessed by monks because the temples we buy from refuse to sell unblessed Thai amulets.
-Still, once someone buys a pendant they may have monks chant over it again – and pay a couple of thousand Thai Baht to have this done (donation).
+Monks blessing the amulets is said to give more power.
+All our amulets are blessed by monks because the temples we buy from refuse to sell unblessed Thai amulets.
+Still, once someone buys an amulet they may have monks chant over it again - and pay a couple thousand Thai Baht to have this done (donation).

 Which Theravada Temples in Thailand Sell Thai Amulets?